-A snapshot overview of schools in Prague that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Prague considered (but not necessarily chosen) by English-speaking expats.

 Riverside International School (pending)

 Adapted curriculum/ GCSE/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 550 students

 Multi-accredited (CIS, COBIS, NEASC, Penta for BSO) kindergarten, primary and secondary school on four campuses.
 Midway through impressive five year strategic plan aiming to increase the opportunities for outdoor education and make additional room for the arts.
 Also planning further extra-curricular options and improvement to current buildings

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

 Adapted American curriculum/ American High School Diploma/ AP; ages 14-18; co-ed; day; independent; privately owned; 160 students